Cultural literacy for a globalized world

 See the Undergraduate Bulletin for additional details, guidelines and requirements.

-See the list of spring 2020 classes being offered for the Latin American studies minor.
+See the list spring 2024 courses being offered for the Latin American studies minor.